kriskitani/kriskitani.github.io/index.md

 ## Hiring Information:

-(Feb 2023) All positions are currently filled for Spring 2023.
+(March 2023) All positions are currently filled for Spring and Fall 2023.

 ***